HiPhish/info.vim/HACKING.rst

 with the proper defaults (file `dir`, node `Top` and line `1`).

-Reading an info document
+Reading an Info document
 ========================

-We will  not be  assembling the  info  document  out of  the individual  files.
+We will  not be  assembling the  Info  document  out of  the individual  files.
 Instead we read the  output from the `info`  command-line tool into the buffer.
-There are two ways to open an info document: by passing its name to the `:Info` command and by editing a buffer with a URI that begins with `info://<topic>`.
+There are two ways to open an Info document: by passing its name to the `:Info` command and by editing a buffer with a URI that begins with `info://<topic>`.

 When using the `:Info` a window is chosen based on some rules and a buffer with a generated URI is edited.
-From that point on the  flow of control is the same as opening an info document by URI.
+From that point on the  flow of control is the same as opening an Info document by URI.
 Here is a simplified code draft:

 .. code-block:: vim